The Plays of William Shakespeare: Coriolanus. Julius Caesar |

 Pàgina 7

-Come , come . i Cit .
-Soft ; who comes here ? > Enter MENENU'S AGRIPPA .
+...
+Come , come .
+1 Cit .
+Soft ; who comes here ?
+Enter MENENIUS AGRIPPA .
 2 Cit .
-Worthy Menenius Agrippa ; one that hath always loved the people . i Cit .
+Worthy Menenius Agrippa ; one that hath always loved the people .
+1 Cit .
 He's one honest enough ; ' Would , all the rest were so !
 Men .
+What work's , my ...

-Come , come . i Cit .
-Soft ; who comes here ? > Enter MENENU'S AGRIPPA .
+...
+Come , come .
+1 Cit .
+Soft ; who comes here ?
+Enter MENENIUS AGRIPPA .
 2 Cit .
-Worthy Menenius Agrippa ; one that hath always loved the people . i Cit .
+Worthy Menenius Agrippa ; one that hath always loved the people .
+1 Cit .
 He's one honest enough ; ' Would , all the rest were so !
 Men .
+What work's , my ...

 Pàgina 11

-No publick benefit which you receive , But it proceeds , or comes , from them to you , And no way from yourselves.- What do you think ?
-You , the great toe of this assembly ?i Cit .
+... comes , from them to you , And no way from yourselves .
+What do you think ?
+You , the great toe of this assembly ? — 1 Cit .
 I the great toe ?
 Why the great toe ?
 Men .
+For that being one o'the lowest , basest , poorest , Of this most ...

-No publick benefit which you receive , But it proceeds , or comes , from them to you , And no way from yourselves.- What do you think ?
-You , the great toe of this assembly ?i Cit .
+... comes , from them to you , And no way from yourselves .
+What do you think ?
+You , the great toe of this assembly ? — 1 Cit .
 I the great toe ?
 Why the great toe ?
 Men .
+For that being one o'the lowest , basest , poorest , Of this most ...

 Pàgina 21